-The Princess Souq in Riyadh!
+The Princess Souk in Riyadh!
 Sounds like a souq for Saudi princesses right?
 Glamour, glitter and gorgeous gowns?

 This is actually a second hand souk located in Riyadh’s Batha, the infamous “ghetto” of Riyadh.

 Princess souk is like a huge open area marketplace, fleamarket, garage sale, whatever you call it, it’s worth a visit!

 At first visitors might be taken aback by the set up, looks like a shack village with all the ugly metal sheets, dirty carpets, and general uncleanliness of the area.

 But this is a place where women (and why not some adventurous men!) can make incredible bargains and make some surprising finds.

 UPDATE 2017: Princess Souk in Riyadh has moved to a new location.
 A new shaded area has been built for the souk, it’s located right next to the old Princess souk location.
 It’s now a much more pleasant, clean, organized and safe experience than it was before.
 Highly recommend to visit in the early mornings.